Articles

 Investing involves risk, including the possible loss of principal.
 Investment in infrastructure-related companies are subject to various risks including governmental regulations, high interest costs associated with capital construction programs, costs associated with compliance and changes in environmental regulation, economic slowdown and excess capacity, competition from other providers of services and other factors.

-Data Center REITs and Digital Infrastructure Companies are subject to risks associated with the real estate market, changes in demand for wireless infrastructure and connectivity, rapid product obsolescence, government regulations, and external risks including natural disasters and cyberattacks.
+Data Center and Digital Infrastructure Companies are subject to risks associated with the real estate market, changes in demand for wireless infrastructure and connectivity, rapid product obsolescence, government regulations, and external risks including natural disasters and cyberattacks.

 Clean Water, CleanTech, Hydrogen and Information Technology companies typically face intense competition, short product lifecycles and potentially rapid product obsolescence.
 Clean Water Companies are subject to significant regulation regarding the usage, treatment, and distribution of water.
 Clean Water Companies may also be adversely affected by the impact of global climate change on the available supply of clean water reserves.
 CleanTech and Hydrogen companies may be significantly affected by fluctuations in energy prices and in the supply and demand of renewable energy, tax incentives, subsidies and other governmental regulations and policies.